pedrolacerda/bridgerton-tweets-extraction/README.md

 > We have limited the number of API calls to 100 for the research sample.

 > [!NOTE]
 > We have attempted to use sentiment analysis libraries to analyze the tweets.
 However, the results were not satisfactory.
 Therefore, we have decided to remove the sentiment analysis part from the results, but the code is still available in the script.
+You can check how the automated analysis performed in the file [bridgerton_sentiment_analysis.xlsx](bridgerton_sentiment_analysis.xlsx)

 ## Features